AlyaanKhan/Dream_To_Startup/backend/README.md

-# 🌙 Dream to Startup Generator - Backend
+# 🌙 Dream to Startup Generator

 Flask backend with LangChain integration for analyzing dreams and generating startup ideas using OpenAI GPT-4.